Ahhhh U.S. I work so much with Americans and get paid a lot in $USD but always get screwed with $USD to $CAD conversions that it makes me annoyed.

 - Your ACH routing number can’t be used to receive international SWIFT payments.

-Once you enter in the routing and account numbers from Transferwise, you will see the name comes up as Community Federal Bank
+Once you enter in the routing and account numbers from Wise, you will see the name comes up as Community Federal Bank

 Paypal sent me a text to confirm my bank details.
 Then they will deposit two small accounts in USD to confirm: